C. University General Petitions: Key participants

 - Sign and date the petition.

-- Forward petition to the Office of Registration and Transcripts, First Floor Lobby, Administration, Room 210.
+- Forward petition to the Office of Registration, Residency & Transcripts, Administration Building, Room 210.

-Office of Registration and Transcripts and the General Petition Office:
+Office of Registration, Residency & Transcripts and the General Petitions Office:

 - Receive the General Petitions